cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

 > b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee     1      1000000000 lovelace
 ```

-so in this case the required UTXO would be - b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee#1
+so in this case the required UTXO would be `b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee#1`.

-## {tx-out}:
+## `tx-out`:

-This would be payment.addr and the amount that has to be payed and since we don't know how much the transaction will cost we put is as 1 ADA for the moment - $(cat payment.addr)+1000000
+This would be `payment.addr` and the amount that has to be paid.
+Since we don't know how much the transaction will cost we put it as 1 ADA for the moment - `$(cat payment.addr)+1000000`

-## {invalid-hereafter}:
+## `invalid-hereafter`:

-Find out the current Slot
+Find out the current slot:
 ```
 currentSlot=$(cardano-cli query tip --testnet-magic 1 | jq -r '.slot')
 echo Current Slot: $currentSlot
 ```

-The invalid-hereafter value must be greater than the current tip.
-In this example, we use current slot + 1000 -  $currentSlot+1000
+The `invalid-hereafter` value must be greater than the current tip.
+In this example, we use current slot + 1000 -  `$currentSlot+1000`.

-## {certificate}:
+## `certificate`:

-Create a stake address registration certificate -
+Create a stake address registration certificate:

 ```
 cardano-cli stake-address registration-certificate \